Hugo Gryn: Biography

+Early life and education

 Hugo Gryn was born into a prosperous Jewish family in the market town of Berehovo in Carpathian Ruthenia, which was then in Czechoslovakia, and is now in Ukraine.
 His parents, who married in 1929, were Geza Gryn (1900–1945), a timber merchant, and Bella Neufeld (1908–1964).

 The town of Berehovo was annexed by Hungary in 1938 as part of the occupation of Czechoslovakia.
 In 1940 he relocated to a boarding school in Debrecen, Hungary, until 1944.

-In early 1944, his father was able to successfully obtain exit visas to Turkey for the immediate family of four.
+In early 1944, his father was able to obtain exit visas to Turkey for the immediate family of four.
 However, he did not proceed at the time, due to concerns about the safety of the larger extended family.
 In April 1944, the family was forcibly moved out of their home into the Berehovo Ghetto.

 Gryn and his grandparents, parents and younger brother were deported to Auschwitz on 28 May 1944, arriving on 31 May.
+On arrival at Auschwitz, Hugo Gryn, then aged 13, heard a prisoner of the camp mutter to him in Yiddish, “You are 18 and you’ve got a trade.”
+His father reiterated this advice to Hugo, so Gryn told the Nazi guards that he was 19 instead of 13, and was a carpenter.
+This resulted in him being sent to work instead of being sent to the gas chambers during the selection on arrival.

-On arrival at the camp, his ten-year old brother, Gabriel, was separated from the family and was murdered shortly after arrival in the gas chambers.
+However, his ten-year-old brother, Gabriel, was unable to pass for an adult.
+Gabriel was separated from the family and was murdered shortly after arrival in the gas chambers.
 His mother was also separated from the family; she ended up surviving the ordeal, and was reunited with Hugo after the war.